DeKalb County Car Accident Lawyer

 DeKalb County’s traffic has consistently ranked as some of the worst in America.
 There are plenty of reasons for this, from insufficient infrastructure to a booming population.
 But with so many people clogging up the streets and highways, one thing is certain: Serious car accidents are becoming more common.

-At Hawkins, Spizman & Fortas, our DeKalb County car accident lawyers have many years of experience helping injury victims get the compensation they deserve.
+At Hawkins Spizman, our DeKalb County car accident lawyers have many years of experience helping injury victims get the compensation they deserve.
 We have represented clients fighting against nearly every major insurance company, and know the tricks they use to lowball your settlement offer.

 Don’t trust the insurance company.
 Trust the experienced DeKalb County injury attorneys at HSF Law Firm to get you the full compensation you deserve.
 Call us or fill out our online form for a free, no-obligation consultation today.

-What You Need to Know About DeKalb County Car Accidents
+What Should Someone Know About DeKalb County Car Accidents?

 In 2016, Georgia ranked 14th when it comes to having the most dangerous roads in the country.
 The state 15.1 road deaths per 100,000 residents.
 For comparison, Rhode Island was ranked the safest state, with just 4.8 road fatalities per 100,000 residents.
 In total, there were 1,554 road fatalities in Georgia in 2016 — the fourth most in the nation.